 Shrimp appetizer on toothpick-directions

 Remove head and tail, clean, devein shrimp/prawn.
-I went in with tailed off, deveined, uncooked shrimps which are available here.
+I went in with tailed-off, deveined, uncooked shrimps available here.
 Washing with vinegar helps to remove any odor.

 Insert a toothpick into all the shrimp individually.
 Dilute cornflour with ½ a cup of water and add salt.
-Dip a few toothpicks inserted shrimps into this diluted flour at a time.
+Dip a few toothpicks and insert shrimps into this diluted flour at a time.

 Heat oil in a pan.
 Fry shrimp in medium flame.
-Shrimps get cooked easily and have a tendency to become rubbery when overcooked.
-When sizzling sound reduces, means it’s the time to pull out from the oil.
+Shrimps get cooked quickly and tend to become rubbery when overcooked.
+It’s time to pull out from the oil when the sizzling sound reduces.
 Do not crowd the pan and fry them in batches.

-Test fry a couple of shrimp, in the beginning, to get perfectly cooked shrimps.
-Remove them from fire and place them in tissue paper to grab the excess oil.
+Test fry a couple of shrimp in the beginning to get perfectly cooked shrimps.
+Remove them from the fire and place them in tissue paper to grab the excess oil.

-Serve Shrimp as an appetizer, with garden-fresh salad.
-Hot sauce, soy sauce, the ranch are its best accompaniment.
+Serve Shrimp as an appetizer with garden-fresh salad.
+Hot sauce, soy sauce, and ranch are its best accompaniments.

 The recipe FAQ

 Can I use the same recipe for making with prawns?
-Yes of course.
-Another important question arises here, ‘Both Shrimp and Prawn are the same?’.
-Lookalike prawn and shrimp belong to the same family, they are similar but not the same.
+Yes, of course.
+Another important question arises: Are Shrimp and Prawns the same?’.
+Lookalike prawns and shrimp belong to the same family; they are similar but not the same.
 They slightly differ in the texture.
 Overcooking can spoil both prawns and shrimp, but shrimp becomes more rubbery than prawns do.
 So, care should be taken while dealing with both.

 Can I marinate the shrimp?
-Since we want to keep this shrimp appetizer on toothpick recipe quick and simple, we didn't opt for marination.
-The batter we are making is good enough for the shrimp more flavorful.
+We didn't opt for marination since we wanted to keep this shrimp appetizer on a toothpick recipe quick and simple.
+Our batter is good enough for the shrimp to be more flavorful.
 But if needed, marinate for 15-30 minutes with the spices.

-How to determined cooker or undercooked?
-The perfectly cooked shrimps are in 'C' shape.
-Of the shrimps are uncooked is straight.
+How to determine whether it is cooked or undercooked?
+The perfectly cooked shrimp are in a 'C' shape.
+Of the shrimps, uncooked is straight.
 And overcooked shrimp are in 'O' shape

-Can I make ahead of time?
+Can I make it ahead of time?
 The batter-coated shrimps are more delicious when made and served hot.
-But it is better to be served within 2 hours, because the shrimp may losses its crispness after a while.
+But it is better to be served within 2 hours because the shrimp may lose its crispness afterward.

-How to store the leftover?
+How do you store the leftovers?
 An air-sealed container is the best.
-Avoid storing in the ziplock bags, as the toothpick may pierce them.
-Shrimp appetizer on toothpick stays good upto 3 three days when refrigerated and upto 2 months when frozen.
+Avoid storing in ziplock bags, as the toothpick may pierce them.
+Shrimp appetizer on toothpick stays good for up to 3 three days when refrigerated and up to 2 months when frozen.